 - If you ask to be a clearer channel of information for God, you might have to clean up some things that impede your clarity.

-- If you ask that your partnership be healthier, you might have to ask your partner to see a relationships counselor with you-even at the chance of them saying no.
+- If you ask that your partnership be healthier, you might have to ask your partner to see a relationship counselor with you even at the chance of them saying no.